The strong K\"unneth theorem for topological periodic cyclic homology: Topological periodic cyclic homology

 Having reviewed the definition and basic properties of the Tate fixed point functor in the previous three sections, we now review the definition and basic properties of topological periodic cyclic homology ($TP$).
 We begin with a very rapid review of relevant aspects of the theory of $THH$ of spectral categories and $\Mod_{R}$-categories for $R$ a commutative ring orthogonal spectrum.
 We define $TP$ of spectral categories and, as discussed below, we rely on the equivalence of $k$-linear dg categories and $\Mod_{Hk}$-categories to define $TP$ of dg categories.

 Let $\Spcat$ denote the category of small spectral categories and spectral functors: An object of $\Spcat$ is a small category enriched in orthogonal spectra and a morphism in $\Spcat$ is an enriched functor.
 As explained in~\cite[\S 3]{BM-tc}, the topological Hochschild-Mitchell complex $\Ncyc$ yields a functor from orthogonal spectra to orthogonal $\bT$-spectra.
 Since we are working with Borel equivalences, the left derived functor provides an adequate model for $THH$.
-(In other contexts, we should apply the point-set change of universe to obtain a functor $\NT \colon \Spcat \to \SpT$ called the $\bT$-norm~\cite[\S5]{GoodTHH}.)
+(In other contexts, the construction is more subtle; see~\cite[\S5]{ABGHLM}.)

-To make sense of the left derived functor $THH$, we say that a small spectral category is \term{pointwise cofibrant} if each mapping spectrum $\aC(x,y)$ is a cofibrant orthogonal spectrum.
+To make sense of the left derived functor $THH$, we say that a small spectral category is \term{pointwise cofibrant} if each mapping spectrum $\aC(x,y)$ is a cofibrant orthogonal spectrum (in the standard model structure).
 A spectral functor $F \colon \aC \to \aD$ is a \term{pointwise equivalence} if the induced function on object sets is the identity and each map of spectra $\aC(x,y) \to \aD(x,y)$ is a weak equivalence.
 The argument of~\cite[2.7]{BM-tc} shows that there is an endofunctor $Q$ of $\Spcat$ that lands in pointwise cofibrant small spectral categories and a natural transformation $Q \to \Id$ through pointwise equivalences.
 The topological Hochschild-Mitchell complex $\Ncyc$ composed with $Q$ then takes pointwise equivalences of spectral categories to Borel equivalences of orthogonal $\bT$-spectra.

 Although pointwise cofibrant replacement is technically convenient, we are typically interested in less rigid notions of equivalence on $\Spcat$.
 We say that a functor $F \colon \aC \to \aD$ is a \term{Dwyer-Kan equivalence} (or \term{DK-equivalence}) if the induced functor $\pi_{0}(\aC) \to \pi_{0}(\aD)$ is essentially surjective and each map of orthogonal spectra $\aC(x,y) \to \aD(Fx,Fy)$ is a weak equivalence~\cite[5.1]{BM-tc}.
 We say that a functor $F \colon \aC \to \aD$ is a Morita equivalence if the induced functor on ``triangulated closures'' is a DK-equivalence (see~\cite[\S 5]{BM-tc}).
 Here the triangulated closure of a small spectral category $\aC$ is a spectral category $\aC'$ such that $\Ho(\aC')$ is the pre-triangulated closure of $\Ho(\aC)$~\cite[5.5]{BM-tc}.